-IHBB is currently in the early stages of planning for the inaugural International History Olympiad, to be held at a college campus in the USA in the summer of 2015.
+IHBB is currently in the early stages of planning for the inaugural 2015 International History Olympiad, which will be held at The College of William and Mary in Williamsburg, Virginia, USA on July 9-15, 2015.
 The International History Olympiad will be a week-long celebration of history for students from around the world, with competitions, field trips, seminars with professors, social events, and more.

 Students will qualify for the International History Olympiad in one of 3 ways:

 1. Qualifying through International History Bee and Bowl tournaments – Outside the USA

 Students who finish in the top half of any qualifying tournament outside the USA in either the 2013-2014 or 2014-2015 school year will be eligible to participate in the IHO.